hist3907b-winter2015/syllabus/README.md

 Each section also requires students to be actively engaging with each other’s work via the wiki and issues section of their github repositories.
 The course instructor monitors these by pulling all of their respective RSS into a single feed, (shared with the students via the LMS), but posts responses etc directly within the student’s repository.

+We 'choose our own adventure' through this material.
 Students can select their six best exercises (one per section) to count towards their formal assessment; thus the other exercises constitute formative assessment.
 Indeed, this structure allows the students a great degree of flexibility in constructing their own learning path.
 We recognize that most of these skills and concepts will feel entirely strange to history students; we endeavour to make it ‘safe to fail’, to try different paths without fear.

-1) principles of open access research and your digital identity (2 weeks)
+1. principles of open access research and your digital identity (2 weeks)
 - EXERCISE: learning markdown syntax with dillinger.io
 - EXERCISE: setting up a domain (webspace) of your own with reclaimhosting.com
 - EXERCISE: setting up a simple open notebook (blog + personal github repo + notational velocity or notation, as appropriate)
 - EXERCISE: forking & contributing to a repository (fork the syllabus, then add your name, blog site, open notebook, to it)

-2) Finding Data (2 weeks)
+2. Finding Data (2 weeks)
 - EXERCISE: principles of search; digital history treasure hunt
 - EXERCISE: semantic data, xml, and TEI tutorials
 - EXERCISE: text versus other kinds of digital data: how to digitize 3d objects as a lesson in metadata

-3) ‘Wrangling’ Data, or getting it into useable shape (2 weeks)
+3. ‘Wrangling’ Data, or getting it into useable shape (2 weeks)
 - EXERCISE: searching and cleaning data using regular expressions
 - EXERCISE: installing and cleaning data using Open refine
 - EXERCISE: Named Entity Recognition tools
 - OPTIONAL: command line object character recognition

-4) First Questions, or where are the holes and assumptions in your data?
+4. First Questions, or where are the holes and assumptions in your data?
 (2 weeks)
 - EXERCISE: RAW vector graphs generator
 - EXERCISE: Voyant Tools for preliminary explorations
 - EXERCISE: Webmapping for clusters
 - OPTIONAL: Examining Database structures, SQL & MYSQL
 - OPTIONAL: Linked Open Data to span the holes

-5) Analyzing data, or matching the appropriate tool to the question (2 weeks)
+5. Analyzing data, or matching the appropriate tool to the question (2 weeks)
 - EXERCISE: project reviews, modeled on 'How'd They Make That'? by Miriam Posner http://miriamposner.com/blog/how-did-they-make-that/
 - EXERCISE: deeper analysis with Voyant Tools; installing Voyant Tools locally
 - EXERCISE: Overviewproject for TF-IDF analysis of text collection; installing Overview locally